acmpesuecc/DrinkWaterBot/CONTRIBUTING.md

 Here are a few simple steps you'll need to take to get started.

 ## Installation
 1. Make sure you have nodejs >=16.6.0 installed.
-Lower versions of node would not work.
+Lower versions of node will not work.
 You can see your node version with the command `node -v`
 2. Fork the repository and clone it.
 Then install the dependencies using `npm i`
 3. Create a file called `.env` in the repository root.
 4. In order to test the bot, you will need a Discord bot token.
 You can google up on how to create a new bot in the discord developers portal.
 Once created, add the bot's key to the .env file in the format